 Addressing The Root Cause

 Medication and basic dietary advice may work to suppress gut-related symptoms.
 However, it’s common that the underlying cause of the condition remains unidentified and symptoms can still flare-up.

-To see lasting change we must understand what is causing the symptoms you’re experiencing and address the root cause.
+To see lasting change we must understand what is causing your symptoms and address the root cause.

 Root causes can include: